Icon

 2 min

-Despite the complexity of organizing such a trip, Antarctic tourism is becoming increasingly popular among tourists.
-Learn more about the peculiarities of traveling to the icy continent from experienced Ukrainian polar explorers
+Antarctic tourism, despite the complexity of organising such a trip, is becoming increasingly popular among tourists.
+Learn more about the peculiarities of travelling to the icy continent from experienced Ukrainian polar explorers, as well as how to ‘visit’ the glacial continent without leaving home

 More details